 More than 20% of the Canadian population is made up of people who have immigrated to Canada.
-Many have brought a love for the beautiful game with them from football-crazed countries around the world.
-Add in soccer overtaking hockey as the most popular sport for youth in Canada.
-Plus, the growing popularity of Canadian MLS teams Toronto FC, CF Montréal, and Vancouver Whitecaps FC.
-Do that and it’s easy to see why Canada is becoming a soccer nation.
+Many have brought a love for “the beautiful game” with them from football-crazed countries around the world.

-Now that single-game betting is here, Canada will become a soccer betting nation as well.
-Thousands of new betting opportunities, from the English Premier League to Champions League, Serie A, La Liga, Bundesliga and MLS, will be at your fingertips.
-Here’s how you can get in on some of the soccer betting action in Canada, including live odds for the Premier League and MLS, plus a walkthrough of all the ways you can bet on soccer online.
+Thousands of new soccer odds from the English Premier League to Champions League, Serie A, La Liga, Bundesliga, and MLS, are at your fingertips.
+Here’s how you can bet on soccer in Canada, including live sportsbook odds for the Premier League and MLS, plus a walkthrough of all the ways you can bet on soccer online.
 See here for the latest World Cup odds.

 Best Soccer Betting Sites in Canada

 Private, legal online sportsbooks will all post live soccer game lines and futures odds for the best leagues around the world.
 You’ll find the best sportsbooks listed here along with our current sign-up bonuses.

 GET IN on THE ACTION

 If you want to bet on soccer online in Canada with a privately run online sportsbook, just follow these three steps:

 - Open An Account: Go to the website for any provincially licensed online sportsbook through one of our links.
 Sign up there or download and open a new account through the app.
 Some personal information will be required, including your name, email and proof of age.
 You may also be asked for a promo code or bonus code.
 Entering that will ensure you get the best bonus you can.